KarmaYama/cleansh-workspace/cleansh-entropy/README.md

 use cleansh_entropy::engine::EntropyEngine;

 fn main() {
-    let text = b"My secret api key is 8x9#bF2!kL and it should be hidden.";
+    let text = b"auth_key=8x9#bF2!kL0Z@mN9_extra_padding";

-    // Initialize engine with a confidence threshold (e.g., 4.0)
-    let engine = EntropyEngine::new(4.0);
+    // Initialize engine with a confidence threshold and window size let engine = EntropyEngine::new(0.3, 16);

     let matches = engine.scan(text);

     for m in matches {
-        println!("Found potential secret at {:?} with confidence {:.2}",
+        // Output will be surgically isolated to the high-entropy payload println!("Found secret at {:?} with confidence {:.2}", m.start..m.end, m.confidence);
-            m.start..m.end, m.confidence);
     }
 }

 ```

-## Architecture

-1. **Scanner:** Iterates over the input text to tokenize words.
-2. **Entropy Calc:** Computes Shannon entropy for candidate tokens.
-3. **Context Check:** Scans the preceding bytes for "trigger words" using a fast state machine.
-4. **Scoring:** Combines the entropy Z-score and context presence into a final confidence score.
+---

 ## License

 This project is licensed under the **MIT License** or **Apache License 2.0**, at your option.

 See [LICENSE-MIT](https://www.google.com/search?q=LICENSE-MIT) and [LICENSE-APACHE](https://www.google.com/search?q=LICENSE-APACHE) for details.